Leicester City F.C.: The club's most successful era (2016–2021)

 Leicester, while performing well in the UEFA Champions League, struggled domestically during 2016–17, spending much of the first few months in the bottom half of the Premier League table.
-In December 2016, Ranieri was awarded coach of the year and Leicester team of the year at the BBC Sports Personality of the Year.
-However, on 23 February 2017, Ranieri was dismissed due to the club's continuing poor form, resulting in them being only one point above the relegation zone.
-The sacking was met with significant upset and anger from sections of the media, with Gary Lineker calling the sacking "very sad" and "inexplicable", while Manchester United manager José Mourinho blamed it on "selfish players".
-Rumours began emerging some days later that players had been meeting with the owners to discuss Ranieri's sacking without Ranieri knowing, which sparked widespread outrage over social media, but these were never proven.
-Craig Shakespeare took over as caretaker manager, and in his first match in charge, Leicester won 3–1 against 5th placed Liverpool.
-In his second match as caretaker, Shakespeare led Leicester to another 3–1 victory over Hull City.
-Following those two results, it was decided on 12 March 2017 that Shakespeare would become manager until the end of the season.
+In December 2016, Ranieri was awarded coach of the year, and Leicester were awarded team of the year, at the BBC Sports Personality of the Year awards.
+However, on 23 February 2017, Ranieri was controversially dismissed by the club, due to the team's continuing poor form which resulted in them being only one point above the relegation zone.
+Ranieri's departure was met with significant upset and anger from sections of the media, with famous former player Gary Lineker calling it "very sad" and "inexplicable", while Manchester United manager José Mourinho blamed it on "selfish players".
+Rumours began emerging some days later that players had been meeting with the owners to discuss the removal of Ranieri without him knowing, which sparked widespread outrage over social media, but these claims were never proven.
+Craig Shakespeare took over as caretaker manager, and in his first match in charge, he led Leicester to a 3–1 victory over 5th place Liverpool.
+In his second match as caretaker, Shakespeare led Leicester to another 3–1 victory, this time over Hull City.
+Following these two results, it was decided on 12 March 2017 that Shakespeare would become manager until the end of the season.

 Leicester were placed in Group G of the 2016–17 UEFA Champions League, alongside Porto, Copenhagen and Club Brugge.
 In their inaugural Champions League campaign, they went undefeated in their first five matches to progress to the knockout stages as group winners.
 Leicester then faced La Liga club Sevilla in the round of 16 and were defeated 2–1 in the first leg at the Vicente Calderon Stadium.
-In the second leg at King Power Stadium, Leicester won 2–0 on the night, and 3–2 on aggregate, to advance to the quarter-finals.
-They then faced Atlético Madrid, and drew 1–1 in the second leg, but lost 2–1 on aggregate after losing 1–0 in the first leg.
-This put an end to Leicester's first European campaign in 15 years, and they exited the competition as quarter-finalists.
+In the second leg at the King Power Stadium, Leicester won 2–0 on the night, and 3–2 on aggregate, to advance to the quarter-finals.
+They then faced Atlético Madrid, and lost 1–0 away in the first leg, before drawing 1–1 at home in the second leg.
+This put an end to Leicester's first European campaign in 15 years, after losing 2–1 on aggregate, exiting the competition as quarter-finalists.
 Leicester did however, maintain an unbeaten home record throughout their 2016–17 UEFA Champions League campaign.